Step 4 - Vegetable Seeds

 Start planting your seeds once your

-is complete.
 Proper timing is very important when planting vegetables.
 Use

 my garden journal